sekayasin/shopmart-backend/README.md

     ## start the application and monitor the logs, don't run in detached mode
     $ docker compose up

+    ## make sure you don't have another instance of postgres running on port 5432
     ```

 ### ShopMart Backend